byterubpay/byterub-site/_i18n/en/resources/developer-guides/daemon-rpc.md

 ## JSON RPC Methods

-The majority of monerod RPC calls use the daemon's `json_rpc` interface to request various bits of information.
+The majority of byterubd RPC calls use the daemon's `json_rpc` interface to request various bits of information.
 These methods all follow a similar structure, for example:

 ```
 IP=127.0.0.1